federicodt/nyc-rat-health-problem/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On other side, On the other hand, I found that the first lady used the planes and helicopters of the presidential air fleet during the lockdown for the Coronavirus Pandemic.
 By law, the first lady cannot use them, because she does not hold any position in the National State.
 The only exception is if she travels with the President of the Nation and her presence is justified.
 In addition to all this, there is the aggravating circumstance that public funds were used.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, rat bites increased and with this, cases of lectospirosis and rat fever.
+In 2021, there were deaths due to this.

 ## **Project data collection.**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As I mentioned earlier, two requests for access to public information were filed for this project.
-As a result of these, I obtained two responses, consisting of three files in "Microsoft 'Excel'" format:
-1. `SGPN answer 1.csv`: first file of the response from the General Secretariat of the Presidency of the Argentine Nation.
-2. `SGPN answer 2.csv`: second file of the response from the General Secretariat of the Presidency of the Argentine Nation.
-3. `EANA SE answer.csv`: file of the response from EANA SE.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As I mentioned earlier, the project was based on public information available on the NYC Open Data site.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All files are available in the project folder on [GitHub](https://github.com/federicodt/project1/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All files are available in the project folder on [GitHub]([https://github.com/federicodt/project1/](https://github.com/federicodt/nyc-rat-health-problem)).

 ## **Project data analysis process.**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, I used filters in each of the "Microsoft 'Excel'" spreadsheets to isolate the data from the first lady's flights.
 In this way, I found only a few.